Yonge Street Bike Lanes

 “Requested the General Manager, Transportation Services, to consider and explore including, as part of either the 2021 update to the cycling network plan, the COVID-19 pandemic cycling network expansion response plan or potentially as part of the YongeTOmorrow process, a temporary protected bikeway along Yonge Street from south of St. Clair Avenue to north of Lawrence Avenue in conjunction with on-street patios, road safety and traffic-calming measures, and other streetscape improvements identified through consultation with local businesses and community groups, following the complete streets approach applied to Danforth Avenue, with implementation by the second quarter of 2021, and iteration and evaluation throughout 2021.”

-It will now be presented at the September 30th meeting of City Council.
+It will now be presented at the September 30th meeting of City Council but was deferred to the Oct 27th and 28th City Council meeting by motion of Councillor Shelley Carroll.

 SAHRA has submitted a letter asking City Council to Adopt the motion.
 Letters from our Members will be most helpful in making City Council aware of your opinions.
 Please forward your email with a reference to Agenda Item 15.11 to City Council ([email protected]) as well as Councillor Colle ([email protected]).